 In case of internship or master’s thesis studies, students prepare the application, but only the OU researcher bearing primary responsibility (University lecturer (UD), associate professor (UHD) or professor) is authorized to submit a final study proposal (follow the instructions in the online form).
-Students can only submit a study proposal for full or fast track assessment, not as an amendment.

 Assessment of studies using secondary data

 The ethical assessment by the cETO basically concerns studies involving human participants in which data of participants (or through intermediates who provide data of the participants) still need to be collected.
 Studies concerning secondary data are therefore not assessed.
 When a study using secondary data re-uses personal records or data is combined in such a manner that data are re-traceable, than the cETO has to assess the study according to the Personal Data Protection Act.

 Preparing the application

 Before submitting an application, researchers need to have a cETO online account.
 All PenOW members already have an account (username = email address).
 If you do not have an account, then complete the account application form at https://ceto.ou.nl.
 You will receive an email with personal login details.
 Before you submit a study proposal, you need to prepare the application.
 There are several checklists for each application procedure (including references to important information and forms) that you can use.

 To submit a final study proposal, go to https://ceto.ou.nl.

 Manual for routing in the online cETO system